Enhance Child Development with Music Activities

 - It engages and stimulates the brain, for example boosting language learning ability and improving short-term memory function.

-- It helps with the development of listening skills and improves concentration.
+- It helps with the child development of listening skills and improves concentration.

 - It supports physical and mental wellbeing, by encouraging movement and providing a means of expression.

-- It supports the development of gross motor skills such as coordination and balance.
+- It supports the child development of gross motor skills such as coordination and balance.

 - It helps children develop their social, cooperative and communication skills.